 Sainsbury has a programme called Supply Something New, to make it easier for small suppliers by providing free training days, technical support, and supplier certification.
 Waitrose’s Locally and Regionally Produced Initiative now includes almost 1,200 product lines from small suppliers.

 Things to consider

-1. Think about where would you actually like your product to be sold – what kind of image do you want it, and by extension your business, to have?
+1. Think about where would you like your product to be sold – what kind of image do you want it, and by extension your business, to have?
 Some entrepreneurs are desperate to be signed up by a supermarket chain; others go out of their way to avoid them.

 2. Before approaching any high street retailer with your product or prototype, make sure you have done your research.
 Go into their stores and have a look at their existing range of products and think about where yours might fit in, both in terms of price and quality.
 Then think about how yours might offer something a bit special or different to what they already sell.

-3. Go into a meeting understanding what your options are – a retailer may offer one of several options to a small supplier: a supplier contract, manufacture of the product under licence, or even purchase of the intellectual property outright.
+3. Go into a meeting understanding what your options are – a retailer may provide one of several options to a small supplier: a supplier contract, manufacture of the product under licence, or even purchase of the intellectual property outright.

 4. The price – be prepared for a shock.
-Selling through a retailer of any kind is going to be a painful experience compared to selling direct to customer via your website, because you have to factor in their profit margins too.
-If you sell via your website you will get 100% of the retail price; if you sell via a retailer you will get half that.
+Selling through a retailer of any kind is going to be a painful experience compared to selling directly to customers via your website because you have to factor in their profit margins too.
+If you sell via your site you will get 100% of the retail price; if you sell via a retailer, you will get half that.
 If you are not still able to make a profit at this level then you will need to rethink.